evencycu/go-project-template/README.md

     let QA/operation team to understand the changes and bug fix.
 If the changes are huge, it is suggested to give them a briefing to let them understand your application easier.

-    Note: You have to develop your unit test/integration code to prove your code is working properly before you can submit it to
-    QA for testing.
+    Note: You have to develop your unit test/integration code to prove your code is working properly before you submit it to QA for testing.

 3. Production issue